shovon/blog.salrahman.com/src/posts/what-people-forgot-about-react.md

 author: "Sal Rahman"
 ---

 It was Monday, November 11th, 2013.
-Someone named [Allen Pike](https://allenpike.com/) of [Steamclock Software](https://steamclock.com/) was the host of a talk series, called [VanJS](https://www.vanjs.com/); it's a technology group for Vancouver Canada-based JavaScript, Node.js, and web enthusiasts.
+[Allen Pike](https://allenpike.com/) of [Steamclock Software](https://steamclock.com/) was the host of a talk series, called [VanJS](https://www.vanjs.com/); it's a technology group for Vancouver Canada-based JavaScript, Node.js, and web enthusiasts.
 Attending it costed $5.
 The company that I was interning at, [StrongLoop](https://en.wikipedia.org/wiki/StrongLoop), covered my cost of admission.
 The first talk was by [Steven Luscher](https://github.com/steveluscher), and he introduced to the audience a new open source project for frontends by Facebook: [React](https://react.dev/).

 Even as far back as 2013, anything new is a tough sell.